-cent.
+The share of firms engaged in R&D activity in the sample of high-tech firms is equal to 58 per cent, while the intensity of R&D on sales is around 2 per cent for the sample of R&D firms.
 As for the main explanatory variables, 16 per cent of the firms issue net positive amount of equities; this share is a bit higher for innovative firms, though the difference is not statistically significant.
 In order to evaluate the difference with other sources of finance, we also include some statistics for debt and and cash-flow.
 The percentage of firms issuing a net positive amount of debt is by far higher (54 per cent) and even in this case there is no significant difference according to the firm innovative status.
 Around 90 per cent of high-tech firms have a positive cash-flow in the period analyzed and this share is higher for innovative firms.

 As pointed out in many other papers, innovative firms tend to be larger, a bit older, and more frequently they export, belong to a group or to a consortium.
 As expected they also use a much higher share of graduated employees (11.1 versus 9.8 per cent; 10.5 per cent for the whole sample); they are less likely to be located in the Southern regions.
 As for the additional controls used in robustness exercises, innovative firms have a slightly higher share of inventory on total assets and are more profitable; there is however no difference in firm productivity based on the innovative status.
-The table contains further evidence for other variables measured at local level that we use either as controls or instruments in the instrumental variable estimation; there are some differences between the average values of these variable for innovative and non-innovative firms, though they are not striking specifically for the instruments.
-Descriptive statistics are pretty similar when we consider the whole sample of manufacturing firms; the only remarkable difference is that for this sample the share of firms with R&D decreases to 41 per cent.6
+The table contains further evidence for other variables measured at local level that we use either as controls or instruments in the instrumental variable estimation; there are some differences between the average values of these variable for innovative and non-innovative firms, though they are not striking, also for the instruments.
+Descriptive statistics are pretty similar when we consider the whole sample of manufacturing firms; the only remarkable difference is that for this sample the share of firms with R&D decreases to 41 per cent.

-Firms engaged in R&D activity are therefore quite different from those that are not and these differences regard many important characteristics.
+Firms engaged in R&D activity are therefore quite different from those that are not and these differences regard many relevant characteristics.
 It is therefore important to control for these features in the estimations.
 However, we decide to include in the baseline estimation only those firms' characteristics that could be considered reasonably exogenous; some robustness tests are carried out in Section 6 including more regressors in the estimation.
 The variables used in the baseline estimation also show a low level of pairwise correlation.